Kraftsportsklubben-av-1967/kk67-frontend/CONTRIBUTING.md

 ## Editor

-We recommend using Visual Studio Code as editor, but whatever you prefer will probably work.
+I recommend using Visual Studio Code as editor, but whatever you prefer will probably work.
 You might need to configure your editor to work with TypeScript, ESlint, Prettier, and Editorconfig.

 ### Visual Studio Code